 The default service account in each of those namespaces is updated to include the secret in its image pull secret.

-To view or delete images in your registry:
+To view and delete images in your registry:

-If you have a live registry and you have pushed images to your registry, they will be listed.
+If you have a live registry and you have pushed images to it, they will be listed.

 Deleting an image by its tag or manifest does not delete the image layers.
-If you delete the image manifest manually, you can subsequently run garbage collection to delete the image layers and free up space in your registry.
-Additionally, you can delete all untagged manifests when running a garbage collection.
-For more information, see Clean Up Container Registry.
+We recommend running garbage collection to automatically delete these image layers and all untagged manifests.

 To delete your registry using the control panel:

 To delete your registry on the command-line, use the